open-tale/open-tale.github.io/_docs/05-challenges.md

 * For close-range attacks (swords, clubs, axes, daggers), the distance must not be greater than 1m;

-* For long-range attacks (bows, slingshots, shurikens), there is a maximum distance allowed between the character and the target.
+* For long-range attacks (with weapons or magic), there is a maximum distance allowed between the character and the target.
 Such distance is equal to the obtained score on the roll.

 #### Damage regarding the number of targets

 * When attacking 2 enemies at the same time, the Disadvantage modifier should be applied;

-* For 3 enemies or more, the Inferiority modifier should be applied;
+* For 3 enemies or more, the Inferiority modifier should be applied.

-* Skills can only target one character at a time.

 ## 4.6.
 Using skills

-A skill requires a roll score of a certain attribute to account as its *Skill Power* (SP) and can be triggered in two circumstances: as raw or combo moves.
+A skill requires a roll score of a certain attribute to account as its *Skill Power* (SP).
+An extensive list of the available skills can be found on the next chapter.

-* When using a skill as a **raw** move, the SP is equal to the score achieved on the roll;

-* When using a skill as a **combo** move, the SP is equal to the remaining points after subtracting the target's resistence from the first roll score.

-The descriptive list of available skills can be found on the next chapter.